 That’s a 70% drop.

-Fortunately, Google came along and recommended a way of building authority pages.
+Fortunately, Google came along and recommended a way to build authority pages.
 The idea is to ask the same questions that a Google engineer might ask.

 Here are the ten most relevant: